JONES, MCGLASSON & SIEFERS, P.C.

 Power of Attorneys

-At JMA, we help families resolve issues related to divorce, child custody, child support, and adoption.
+At Jones, McGlasson & Siefers, we help families resolve issues related to divorce, child custody, child support, and adoption.
 Maryann Williams can fully explain the entire divorce process with you.
 She will work with you to seek a fair settlement with your spouse, and she may use mediation to work out agreements for children and property:

-JMA can also help you with discontinuing child support payments when your child becomes independent.
-You cannot just stop making payments; you will need (unfortunately) to go back to court.
-If your child is now married, is living independently outside the home, or is over 18, we can petition for the court to acknowledge the child's emancipation and legally end your obligation to pay child support.
+Jones McGlasson & Siefers also assists clients in modifying or enforcing the divorce decrees.
+Called a Post-Decree Modification, you can change or modify areas in your divorce decree involving custody, parenting time, child support or post secondary education expenses if a change in circumstances has occurred. we can also assist clients in enforcing a divorce decree in any of its provisions.
+Types of circumstances that may be eligible for a Post-Decree Modification may include a remarriage, new job, loss of job, or relocation.
+JMS can also help you with discontinuing child support payments when your child becomes independent.
+You cannot just stop making payments; you will need to go back to court.
+If your child is now married, is living independently outside the home, or is over 19, we can petition for the court to acknowledge the child's emancipation and legally end your obligation to pay child support for that child.

 Adoptions & Paternities:

 Paternity of a child should be established if the child’s parents decide they do not want to get married.
-Paternity establishes parental rights and obligations for the father.
-Other issues that can be addressed at the same time paternity is established are legal and physical custody, parenting time and support.
+Paternity establishes parental rights and obligations for the parents.
+Other issues that can be addressed at the same time paternity is established are the legal and physical custody of the child, parenting time, name changes and support.
 Have questions?
 We can help.

 There is nothing more stressful, time consuming or expensive than litigation.
 Just ask anyone who has ever been involved with a lawsuit.
 Because of this, mediation is rapidly becoming the first choice of parties facing a conflict they cannot seem to settle themselves.
 Instead of going to court, mediation provides them with a less stressful, less expensive, and less time-consuming alternative to litigation.